 Insulin injections are needed if your body stops producing enough insulin.
 With time, many people with type 2 diabetes need to use insulin injections.

 - The insulin you inject is manufactured in a laboratory.
 It is made to mimic the action of insulin that occurs naturally in your body.
 It is a very safe product to take.

 - Insulin is injected just under your skin, not in a vein.

 The common ways of using insulin for type 2 diabetes include:

-- Once a day insulin – often at bedtime.
+- once a day – often at bedtime

-- Two times a day insulin – given morning and evening.
+- 2 times a day – morning and evening.

 There are many groups and people keen to share their knowledge and tips for living well with diabetes.
 Diabetes NZ has branches around the country with a wide range of services, resources, groups and shops.